jw3/pdal-scaffolding/README.md

 - `PLUGIN_TYPE`: the type of plugin (`kernel`,`filter`,`reader`,`writer`)
 - `PLUGIN_NAME`: the name of the plugin
 - `TARGET_DIR`: where to write the project
+- `CONANFILE`: path to an external conanfile
+- `WITH_MATLAB`: add matlab library paths to the project

 ### Usage